Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 The Fieldwork Experience

-In most types of bachelor’s programs, internships are rare.
-But according to the CSWE, all accredited BSW programs must require students to complete 400 hours of fieldwork or more.
-So before you graduate, you’ll have the kind of hands-on experience most undergrads can only dream of.
+Unlike many undergraduate programs, BSW programs require significant fieldwork.
+According to the CSWE, all accredited BSW programs must require students to complete 400 hours of fieldwork or more.
+Before you graduate, you’ll have the kind of hands-on experience most undergrads can only dream about.

 Choosing a Fieldwork Site

-BSW programs in California often have strong relationships with social work agencies of all kinds.
-Your school’s fieldwork coordinators can help you find a suitable location.
-If you’re an online student, they can help you find an agency close to you.
+BSW programs in California typically have established relationships with social work agencies of all kinds.
+Your school’s fieldwork coordinators can help you find a suitable placement, and if you’re an online student, they can help you find an agency close to home.

 - Social service agencies